the-scouts/por/sphinx_source/chapter-4.rst

        **Ex officio**

-       * All adult members and associate members of the Scout District (see District roles listed in The Appointments Process chapter, Table 2: Appointments).
+       * All adult members and associate members of the Scout District (see District roles listed in :table:`2: Appointments`).
        * All adults holding the following appointments from the Scout Groups in the District

          i.
 Group Scout Leader